FloresVillar/desarrolloDeSoftware/actividades/Actividad19-CC3S2/README.md

   /app/microservice/main.py:33: DeprecationWarning:
           on_event is deprecated, use lifespan event handlers instead.

-          Read more about it in the
+vv                                                           d          Read more about it in the
           [FastAPI docs for Lifespan Events](https://fastapi.tiangolo.com/advanced/events/).

     @app.on_event("shutdown")